 Sag.
 Some parts of the Sag have been worn away by erosion in the

-15,000 years since the Ice Ae glaciers departed.
-But in some
+15,000 years since the Ice Age glaciers departed.
+But in many

 places the walls still stand 300 or more feet (91 m) high.
 The

-map indicates with a thin green line where the valley walls still
+map indicates with a thin green line where prominent valley walls still

 stand, winding along the north edge of the Highwood Mountains.

 Present-day streams and rivers are indicated by blue lines; the black

 lines are roads which are passable in dry weather.
 Some of the